 Raag is the fruit of these concepts we talked about.
 It’s basically a melody (unspecified tune) that creates a certain mood with a set tonic note.
 Don’t get overwhelmed here, we are after all describing sounds with words.
 A tonic note here means

 Sa.
 So in every Raag,

 Sa is ever present and remains the basic foundation of each Raag.
 All other Sur, are noticed as separate individual Sur in their own right because of their distance from

 Sa.
 The final fruit, the Raag, when executed properly creates moods that are indescribable.
 They can bring out emotions you never knew you had…Joy, Laughter, Devotion, Love, Sadness, Despair, etc.

-It’s like when someone goes to the gym for the first time and starts doing heavy deadlift.
-They’ll quickly realize that they have a lot more muscles than what they assumed due to all the pain.
-Raag is similar in that it will bring out emotions that you never knew existed, but without the muscle pain 🙂
+It’s like when someone goes to the gym for the first time and starts doing a heavy deadlift.
+They’ll quickly realize that they have a lot more muscles than they assumed due to all the pain.
+Raag is similar in that it will bring out emotions that you never knew existed but without the muscle pain 🙂

 Okay Okay…Take a breather…now keep reading.